 It’s no secret that Berlin has been my main squeeze for a few years now.
 Aside from the relatively harsh Winters, I love everything about Berlin.
-But depending on who you ask, you may find it can be an intimidating place, especially if visiting alone and trying to figure out where to stay in Berlin.
+But depending on who you ask, you may find it can be an intimidating place, especially if visiting alone and trying to figure out where to stay for a weekend in Berlin.
 I came to know Berlin as the city where people went to KitKat Club naked and that was way before the city turned me into a bit of a slightly crazy person – so I was kinda wondering WTF was gonna happen there.

 Wondering where to stay in Berlin?
 I have opinions, friends, I do.
 I mean, I’ve been here for four years now.

 Best Hotels Berlin: Picking a neighborhood